gbuchmsft/Azure-FrontDoor-MicroHack/README.md

   We don't have a large website running in this setup, so performance improvement is hard to measure.
 We're calling a script that does 50 times a curl and calculates and average response time in ms.<br/>
   Please paste the following commands in your local shell.
 If you're running Windows, you might need to install WSL(2) before you can issue the command.
 Be sure to change the FQDN in the command to your FrontDoor FQDN, followed by /webserver .
 The reason why we're using the /webserver path, is, because I want to reach the webserver instead of the storage account.

+  A short note on Azure CloudShell : Of course you can use Azure CloudShell to run the commands below.
+But, there's a gotcha here.
+Since Azure CloudShell is running also in an Azure Region, it will also do the calls from the Azure Region it's located and thus, it could happen, that using FrontDoor in this specific szenario show "wrong" values.

   Direct connection to backend webserver:
   ```console
   for i in {1..50}; do echo -n "Run # $i :: "; curl -w 'Return Code: %{http_code}; Bytes received: %{size_download}; Response Time: %{time_total}\n' https://BACKEND-SERVER-FQDN -m 2 -o /dev/null -s; done|tee /dev/tty|awk '{ sum += $NF; n++ } END { if (n > 0) print "Average Resp time =",sum / n; }'